When Can We Ignore Measurement Error in the Running Variable?: Empirical Application

 \section{Empirical Application}

-In this section, we use data from \citet{HoHi16} to estimate the impact of preregistration on youth turnout in an election. \citet{HoHi16} leverage the fact that in Florida, individuals who were ineligible to vote in the 2008 election (those born after November 4, 1990) were nonetheless eligible to preregister to be added to the voter rolls for the next election (those born before November 4, 1990 are already eligible to register regularly and vote in 2008).
+In this section, we use data from \textcite{HoHi16} to estimate the impact of preregistration on youth turnout in an election. \textcite{HoHi16} leverage the fact that in Florida, individuals who were ineligible to vote in the 2008 election (those born after November 4, 1990) were nonetheless eligible to preregister to be added to the voter rolls for the next election.
+Those born before November 4, 1990 were already eligible to register regularly and vote in 2008.
 This motivates a fuzzy \ac{RD} design, where the treatment $T$ is an indicator for preregistering, the outcome $Y$ is an indicator for voting in the 2012 election, and the running variable $X^{*}$ is the proximity to the eligibility cutoff in days.

-To illustrate the effects of measurement error in the running variable, we compare this design to a fuzzy \ac{RD} design in which we (pretend to) only observe the month of birth of the individuals, and hence use proximity to November 1990 in months, $X$, as a running variable.
+To illustrate the effects of measurement error in the running variable, we compare this design to a fuzzy \ac{RD} design in which we (pretend to) only observe individuals' month of birth, and hence use proximity to November 1990 in months, $X$, as a running variable.
 We discard individuals born in November 1990, since their eligibility cannot be determined by month of birth alone (see \Cref{remark:donut}).
 We show that, consistent with the discussion in \Cref{remark:tau_comparison,remark:discreteness}, (i) using proximity in days vs months yields different estimates, reflecting the impact of the rounding error on the estimand, and (ii) using month of birth generally leads to wider \acp{CI}.

-We first visualize the two versions of the \ac{RD} design.
+We first visualize both versions of the \ac{RD} design.
 In each case, the sample size is 186,575, consisting of individuals born within 6 months of the eligibility cutoff. \Cref{fig:first_stage_plot} presents the first stage, plotting preregistration rate against proximity in days (panel (a)) or in months (panel (b)).
 For ineligible individuals, the preregistration rate is essentially 0, while for eligible individuals, the preregistration rate is downward slopping: those born further away from the cutoff preregister with lower probability.
-There is a clear jump in the registration rate at the eligibility threshold in either panel.

-\Cref{fig:reduced_form_plot} shows the reduced form, plotting the proportion who voted in the 2012 election against proximity to eligibility.
+There is a clear jump in the registration rate at the eligibility threshold in either panel. \Cref{fig:reduced_form_plot} shows the reduced form, plotting the proportion who voted in the 2012 election against proximity to eligibility.
 In both panels, there is a small jump in the voting probability at the cutoff.